Text Size

 Acts 2:17-18

-‘It will be in the last days, says God, that I will pour out my Spirit on all flesh.
-Your sons and Your daughters will prophesy.
-Your young men will see visions.
-Your old men will dream dreams.
-Yes, and on my servants and on my handmaidens in those days, I will pour out my Spirit, and they will prophesy.
+‘In the last days, God says, I will pour out My Spirit on all people.
+Your sons and daughters will prophesy, your young men will see visions, your old men will dream dreams.
+Even on My menservants and maidservants I will pour out My Spirit in those days, and they will prophesy.

 Gospel clarity